 A must-see attraction in the Rio Turia Gardens is the ‘Parque Gulliver’.
-The 70 metre long Gulliver giant from Jonathan Swift’s book ‘Gulliver’s Travels’is represented being tied down by tiny Lilliputians.
+The 70 metre long Gulliver giant from Jonathan Swift’s book ‘Gulliver’s Travels’ is represented being tied down by tiny Lilliputians.
 Today, those Lilliputians are represented as visitors of the park who can climb and slide down the figure.
-The statue will turn 30 this year and entry is free.
+The sculpture will turn 32 this year and entry is free.

 The Hemisfèric is a planetarium and IMAX theatre.
 It features films focusing on astronomy, evolution, ocean and forest environments.
 The theatre corresponds well to the same topics of evolution and astronomy that can be found in the science museum.

-The planetarium shows the following films: Hubble, Born to be Wild, Flying Monsters, Sea Monsters, and Evolution.
-You can view the following 50 minute films at the Hemisfèric 365 days a year.
+The planetarium shows films.
+You can view films at the Hemisfèric 365 days a year.
 More info in English: https://www.cac.es/en/hemisferic/descubre-el-hemisferic/descubre-el-hemisferic.html